LSanten/LSanten.github.io/_mms-md/MMSEconomicDemocracy.md

 ---
 layout: default
+title: You don't live in a democracy when every big institution around you is run like a dictatorship
 ---
 # You don't live in a democracy when every big institution around you is run like a dictatorship